GiGurra/party/README.md

 ### 🎈 Async/Await

 Run functions asynchronously and wait for their results.
-Built with one channel per operations, so optimized for small datasets with heavy individual computations.
+Built with one channel per operation, so optimized for small datasets with heavy individual computations.

 ```go